Neal McCoy's "Take a Knee, My Ass" about NFL protests is getting rightfully dragged on Twitter

 McCoy doesn’t think that kneeling during the anthem is the right way to protest, but that’s really not up to him.
 And we’re definitely here for the internet dragging him for writing this absurd song with a very ridiculous title.
 BTW, if you need a parenthesis in your song title to explain your song, it may not be a good song.

 Twitter could not help but comment on “Take A Knee, My Ass.”

 Someone even found McCoy the perfect image for his album cover.

-And someone else just had some helpful grammar advice for the singer.
+And someone else just had some helpful grammar advice for the singer. false

 Grammar jokes are probably the best kind of jokes on Twitter.
 At the very least, we hope that this song sheds light on how ridiculous it is to protest the NFL player’s protest.
 Especially considering the important issues it aims to shed a light on.